 Some cases may involve privately owned and operated street sweepers, such as when a construction company hires a sweeper to clear debris from streets near a jobsite.
 In these cases, the private company that owns and operates the sweeper might be liable for injuries caused by negligence.

 Determining responsibility and liability is no small task.
 An experienced NYC heavy machinery accident attorney should always be consulted after any injury caused by a street sweeper.
-For a complimentary consultation with the top personal injury lawyers at Wingate, Russotti, Shapiro & Halperin, LLP, please call (212) 986-7353 today.
+For a complimentary consultation with the top personal injury lawyers at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, please call (212) 986-7353 today.